scala/scala-lang/blog/_posts/2023-04-20-sbt-plugins-community-repository.md

 In this blog post, we describe the sbt community repository, report on the incident, and outline actions taken so far.
 There will be more action in the future and a followup blog post.

+Update: we have announced our action plan on the [Contributors Forum](https://contributors.scala-lang.org/t/roadmap-for-the-sbt-community-repository/6195).

 ## The Incident

 On the 7th of April 2023, many projects of the Scala ecosystem could not resolve